Kuechenzwiebel/HG-List/README.md

 s = string,
 b = bool

-String values aren't stored with a " at the beginning and the end
+String values aren't stored with a " at the beginning and the end.
+Bool values can be stored as 0 and 1 or false and true.

 Example:
 d [Pi] {3.1415926}